runpod-workers/worker-sglang/README.md

 | `ENABLE_MLA` | Enable Multi-head Latent Attention |
 | `ATTENTION_REDUCE_IN_FP32` | Cast attention results to fp32 |
 | `EFFICIENT_WEIGHT_LOAD` | Enable memory efficient weight loading |

+## 💡 | Note:
+This is an initial and preview phase of the worker's development.
+It Now supports Non streaming OpenAI compatibility.